AlexanderBrese/gomon/README.md

 ## setup the client

-Include the script below to your client e.g. static main.js & change `"YOUR_PORT"` with a free port of your choice.
-The default port is `"3000"`.<br>
+Include the script below to your client e.g. static main.js & change `YOUR_PORT` with a free port of your choice.
+The default port is `3000`.<br>
 ```js
 function tryConnectToReload(address) {
   var conn;